Benemrxr/toolkits-architectures/reports/Report_4.md

 FP is also known as *Type I error*, cases predicted to be positive that are actually negative.
 FN cases are *Type II errors*, they are predicted to be negative but are actually positive.

-We can calculate the sum of the actual and predicted values, which is useful fror several model evaluation metrics.
+We can calculate the sum of the actual and predicted values, which is useful for several model evaluation metrics.
 Various measures can be derived from the confusion matrix. **Overall measures of performance**, such as the accuracy (TP+TN)/(TP+TN+FN+FP) and the error rate (FP+FN)/(TP+TN+FN+FP).
-Then, **measures of positive identifications** such as recall/sensitivity (TPR) and fall-out (FPP), an **measures of negative identification** such as specificity (TNR) and the false negative rate (type II error).
+Then, **measures of positive identifications** such as recall/sensitivity (TPR) and fall-out (FPP), a **measure of negative identification** such as specificity (TNR) and the false negative rate (type II error).

-The [Wikipedia entry](https://en.wikipedia.org/wiki/Confusion_matrix) of the confusion matrix has a nice summary in table form, that gives us a good overview of the most model evaluation metrics, their calculations and their relations.
+The [Wikipedia entry](https://en.wikipedia.org/wiki/Confusion_matrix) of the confusion matrix has a well structured summary in table form, that gives us a good overview of the most model evaluation metrics, their calculations and their relations.

 ## Task 2:
 > Instrument your code with Weights and Biases (within a Docker container).
 Choose an appropriate metric for optimizing your ML Model.
 Reasoning behind it?

 We decided to use the metric **accuracy**.
-As explained in the answers above, it is calculated as the sum of all correct predictions divided by the total number of predictions.
-We can be confident is the result of this metric, as our dataset is perfectly balanced, and we can avoid the problem in the spam-filter example from above!
+As explained in the answer above, it is calculated as the sum of all correct predictions divided by the total number of predictions.
+We can be confident with the result of this metric, as our dataset is perfectly balanced, and we can avoid the problem in the spam-filter example from above!

 > - Login to W&B